KotaAoyama/Baby-api/README.md

 ### How to use?

-I don't deploy on the public server yet.
+I don't deploy on a public server yet.

 So firstlly download Postgresql in your computer and create a new database named `world_baby`.